Garden Advice

 Why buy a real Christmas tree?

-With many families opting for an artificial Christmas tree, you may be wondering why to bother with a live one.
-Sure, it takes more effort to keep a real Christmas tree fresh.
-Yes, you need to spend some time watering them and cleaning pine needles off the floor.
+While many families choose an artificial tree, there are many reasons why buying a real Christmas tree is still worth it.
+Yes, keeping a real Christmas tree fresh requires a bit more care, but the benefits are clear.
+And yes, you need to spend some time watering them and cleaning pine needles off the floor.

 However, many love the joy of picking out the perfect live conifer.
 The smell and look of natural Christmas trees can’t compare to an artificial one, no matter how realistic some modern models can be.